 Disaggregation of employment composition by major activities in extractives shows gender imbalance in all extractive activities in Ghana, particularly petroleum and gas and mining.
 Female composition is highest in quarrying (44.3%) where technology usage and education requirement is very low.
-The composition of females is lowest in the petroleum and gas industry followed by mining - the two extractive activities associated with higher earnings and better employment conditions.
+Lowest female composition occurs in the petroleum and gas industry followed by mining - the two extractive activities associated with higher earnings and better employment conditions.

-Tuble 1.
-Gender composition in various extractive activities
+Table 1: Gender composition in various extractive activities

 Extractives Male Female Total

 Mining 85.9 14.1 100.0

 Gold 85.6 14.4 100.0

 Diamond & other mining 87.5 12.5 100.0

 Quarrying 55.7 44.3 100.0

 Petroleum & Gas 92.3 7.7 100.0